jel0624/LickingTaskBehavior/README.md

 # LickingTaskBehavior
 This is a repository for the Arduino based lateralized licking task.
+In the repository, you can find:
+- [ArduinoCodes](https://github.com/jel0624/LickingTaskBehavior/tree/master/ArduinoCodes) folder, where you will find Arduino files for implementing the task.
+- [MATLABcode](https://github.com/jel0624/LickingTaskBehavior/tree/master/MATLABcode) folder, where you will find the MATLAB GUI script for the tapered fiber lauching system.
+- [BehaviorAnalysis](https://github.com/jel0624/LickingTaskBehavior/tree/master/BehaviorAnalysis) folder, where you will find basic MATLAB analysis codes for looking at the effect of stimulation during the lateralized licking task.
+- [RecordingAnalysis](https://github.com/jel0624/LickingTaskBehavior/tree/master/RecordingAnalysis) folder, where you will find basic MATLAB scripts for analyzing in vivo recording data during the task.
+- [BuildTheRig](https://github.com/jel0624/LickingTaskBehavior/tree/master/BuildTheRig) folder, where you will a parts-list and instructions on how to build a similar rig for the licking task.

+### Task Structure
 We adapted a headfixed lateralized licking task, inspired from [*Guo, et al (2013)*](https://www.cell.com/neuron/fulltext/S0896-6273(13)00924-0?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS0896627313009240%3Fshowall%3Dtrue).
 We use auditory tones instead of pole position, and we do not implement a delay period so mice can lick as soon as they hear the tones.
 Here is a simple schematic of the task (adapted from *Lee, et al, 2020*):